Start Your DSLR Film Scanning Setup

 Best LED Light Source for Film Scanning

-- Even illumination
+- Even illumination across the full frame

-- No flicker
+- No visible flicker

-- Consistent color
+- Consistent color temperature

-- Large enough for your format
+- Large enough for your film format

 Bad light = bad scans.
 This is non-negotiable.